Fazle Lohani

-Fazle Lohani (12 March 1929 – 30 October 1985) was a Bangladeshi journalist, television host, songwriter and film producer.
+Fazle Lohani (ফজ়লে লোহানী, /bn/; 12 March 1929 – 30 October 1985) was a Bangladeshi journalist, television host, songwriter and film producer.
 He was best known for his popular Bengali-language TV news magazine show Jodi Kichhu Mone Na Koren, which aired on Bangladesh Television from 1977 to 1985, he has been stated as the forerunner of quality TV programmes.